 Wheeling on Jodi, I demanded: “What the hell have you gotten yourself into?”

-She gaped at me, bewildered – not the most encouraging sign to see on the pilot of the jet you’re in – and shrugged, at a loss for words.
+She gaped at me, bewildered – not the most encouraging sight to see on the pilot of the plane you’re in – and shrugged, at a loss for words.